Preparing for Implementing Conservation Software

 With such a unique and historic collection and building, the conservators at The Frick Collection wanted a better way to manage conservation documentation, to make it easily accessible to members of the Curatorial Department and visiting scholars, and to improve their workflows and collection care.

-The Frick’s Conservation department was created in 2000 to provide full-time onsite care for the objects in the collection, as well as the Frick Mansion itself.
+The Frick Collection’s Conservation department was created in 2000 to provide full-time onsite care for the objects in the collection, as well as the Frick Mansion itself.
 Currently the Chief Conservator, Joseph Godla and Julia Day, Conservator, treat the furniture and objects in the collection.
 Day explains, “We’re a small department that works closely with Operations regarding the historic preservation needs of the building.”
 The Conservation department also includes the museum’s administrator, preparator and gallery technician, and collaborates with the Curatorial and Registrar departments to coordinate exhibitions on site and loans for travel.

 The information found in the conservation records needs to be easily accessible by many members of the museum’s staff.
 Gianna Puzzo, Administrative Assistant for Conservation, tells us, “If a member of our staff is working on an object, they often reference treatment history or condition history.”
 Colleagues need access to details of the object’s history in order to do a thorough review of objects before exhibition, movement, or when updating an object’s condition status.